Retirement annuities

 Summary: How to Use an Annuity in Retirement

-A lot of the complexity baked into annuities are “answers” to people’s problem.
+A lot of the complexity baked into annuities are “answers” to people’s problems.
 Here are some of the problems:

 They are Illiquid—so FIAs and VAs have withdrawal features that allow you to take out 10% or so a year

-Loss of Legacy—they make return of premium riders and death benefit riders for these.
+Loss of Legacy—they make a return of premium riders and death benefit riders for these.
 I’m not sure these will ever make sense because if you plan to die early, an annuity is seldom right for you.
-If you plan on living a long time, then you will be happy if you die early, and the kids can have whatever is leftover.
+If you plan on living a long time, then you will be happy if you die early, and the kids can have whatever is left over.

-Loss of Money—there are period certain annuities that pay you or your heir for a certain period of time.
+Loss of Money—certain annuities pay you or your heir for a certain period of time.
 These mostly don’t make sense unless you are using them to cover expenses until some other income source kicks in.
-Again, this takes away mortality credits which is what makes simple annuities so special.
+Again, this takes away mortality credits, which makes simple annuities so special.

 I like to keep it simple.
-If you want income, if you understand mortality credits, and if you want a safety-first retirement, then consider an annuity.
+If you want income, understand mortality credits, and want a safety-first retirement, consider an annuity.

 Posted in Annuities and tagged .